Skip to main content

 The dlt library's transformer and add_map functions serve distinct purposes in data processing.

-Transformers used to process a resource and are ideal for post-load data transformations in a pipeline, compatible with tools like dbt, the dlt SQL client, or Pandas for intricate data manipulation.
+Transformers are used to process a resource and are ideal for post-load data transformations in a pipeline, compatible with tools like dbt, the dlt SQL client, or Pandas for intricate data manipulation.
 To read more: Click here.

-Conversely, add_map used to customize a resource applies transformations at an item level within a resource.
+Conversely, add_map is used to customize a resource and applies transformations at an item level within a resource.
 It's useful for tasks like anonymizing individual data records.
 More on this can be found under Customize resources in the documentation.

 1. Here, we create the pipeline and use the add_map functionality: